 - North American Electric Reliability Corporation Critical Infrastructure Protection Plan (NERC CIP): NERC CIP is a set of requirements designed to secure the assets required for operating North America’s bulk electric system

 Organizations worldwide have embraced the cloud with its benefits of cost and flexibility, but they’re falling behind with keeping control of their data and compliance in virtual environments.
-It’s vitally important that business understand these laws and regulations inside and out and implement the appropriate governance and security measures necessary to protect sensitive information stored in the cloud.
+It’s vitally important that businesses understand these laws and regulations inside and out and implement the appropriate governance and security measures necessary to protect sensitive information stored in the cloud.

 Prove & Remain Compliant with NNT